SimonEnsemble/multi-fidelity-BO-of-COFs-for-Xe-Kr-seps/README.md

 we computed the compositional descriptors of the COFs using [`PorousMaterials.jl`](https://github.com/SimonEnsemble/PorousMaterials.jl) (version 0.4.2 or newer) by running `descriptors/cof_features.jl`.
 * we stored them in `descriptors/chemical_properties.csv`

+### joined structural and compositional features
+the COF descriptors are summarized in `descriptors/cof_descriptors.csv`, which joins `descriptors/geometric_properties.csv` and `descriptors/chemical_properties.csv`.

 ## amalgamating the data for MFBO
 we read in and amalgamated the structural and compositional features and low- and high-fidelity simulation results into `targets_and_raw_features.jld2` by running the notebook `Prepare_Data_and_Preliminary_Analysis.ipynb`. this `.jld2` file is what we read into our Jupyter notebooks for Bayes Opt. the data are conveniently stored as a dictionary of arrays. the outputted file is present in `run_BO`.